Alpine Flying Centre☰Menu

 Check out the new Plaine Joux from it's webcam WebCam

 All in all it has been a very good year.
-245 flyable days from last December to the finish of October, though the winter months December, January and February are very much playing months with skiing and flying.
+207 flyable days from last December to the finish of October, though the winter months December, January and February are very much playing months with skiing and flying.
+This last year we were also away all of August flying in Macedonia, so the overall tally is a litle less than most years.

 The summer tally from March to the finish of October gave us an average of 24 flyable days a month throughout.
 In 20 years of keeping this record, as seen below, the monthly average of flyable days throughout the summer really hasn't changed...